Grand copper stills. Ancient mineral spring water. Oak cask finishing. Terroir. Time.

 Glycerol primarily contributes mouthfeel and texture to wines and beers; esters contribute the floral and fruity aromas desirable in beers, wines and spirits; and higher alcohols, like fusel oils, are congeners desirable in beer and spirits like whisky and rum.

 Not all strains of Saccharomyces cerevisiae perform the same, however.
-Some, like the commercial types employed for making neutral and highly rectified spirits like gin and vodka, are better suited to the task with a higher tolerance for ethanol and which create fewer congeners.
+Some, like the commercial types employed for making neutral and highly rectified spirits like gin and vodka, are better suited to the task with a higher tolerance for ethanol, which creates fewer congeners.

 And it’s not only Saccharomyces varieties that can do the job of converting sugar to booze.
 There are a range of other yeasts, with names like Dekkera, Hanseniaspora uvarum (found on grapes and in grape must); and Dekkera bruxellensis (which you may know as Brettanomyces, often considered to be a taint in wine but a desired yeast for Belgian lambic beers and some kombucha), to name but a few.